Twon/Alignment/docs/alignment_in_C++.md

 float4 *pData = new float4[1000];
 ```
-In the above example not only is an implementation of C++ not required to allocate properly aligned memory for the array, for practical purposes, it is very nearly required to do the allocation incorrectly [Nelson].
+In the above example not only is an implementation of C++ not required to allocate properly aligned memory for the array, for practical purposes, it is very nearly required to do the allocation incorrectly [2].
 Looking at how compilers implement vector deleting destructors we can see that they are required to insert the size of a dynamically allocated array into the beginning of the allocated block of memory so that the array delete knows how many elements in an array must have their destructors called.
 The upshot of this is array allocations are offset by the size of size_t.

 So how can we safely create aligned dynamically allocate memory?
 Once again its compiler specific implementations to the rescue, except this time we still have some manual work to do our self.
 Microsoft Visual Studio and the Intel C++ Compiler on Windows provide _aligned_malloc and _aligned_free for the creation of aligned memory, and GCC, Clang and the Intel C++ Compiler on Linux support the use of the memalign and free functions.
 However both compiler mechanisms for aligned allocation only allocate raw storage, so any use with non-POD types requires manually calling their constructors and destructors to ensure proper initialisation and clean-up: